elastic/cloud-on-k8s/docs/design/0009-pod-reuse-es-restart.md

             * Check if ES is stopped (`GET /es/status`), or re-queue
             * Annotate pod with `restart-phase: start`
         * If annotated with `stop-coordinated`
-            * Apply the same steps as above, but:
+            * Apply the same steps as for the `stop` annotation, but:
                 * wait for all ES processes to be stopped instead of only the current pod one
                 * annotate pod with `restart-phase: start-coordinated`
      * Handle pods in a `start` phase